sealninja/react-grid-system/README.md

 ## Context types

-The following child context types can be provided to the grid components, to alter their responsive behavior:
+The following child context types can be provided to the grid components, to alter their responsive behavior.
+An example on how to use them can be found in the [Example application with SSR](#example-application-with-ssr) below.

 | Context Type      | Default Value      | Description |
 | ----------------- | ------------------ | ------------------------------ |